 We can shake our heads in disapproval at these customers and their thoughtless ways, but gaming companies need to take a hard look at their own role in fostering a wild-west atmosphere of online payments, where publishers and customers alike are trying to claim any advantage they can get away with.

-Pay to Play & Pay to Win amplify chargebacks
+Pay to Play and Pay to Win Amplify Chargebacks

 Many game developers intentionally design difficult or time-consuming roadblocks into their games for the express purpose of putting the crunch on players—making them frustrated or annoyed enough to want to spend money just so they can progress forward.
 The Candy Crush countdown timer is a good example of this, but games can do it in very subtle ways, too.
 They may even ramp up the overall difficulty in real time if the player is “too good.”